Information for Students

 1. Get your I-20/Decide among multiple schools

 If you have been admitted to UMD, you will be sent an I-20.
 If you have been admitted to multiple schools, you will need to decide and be certain of which school you will attend before applying for your visa.
 You MUST attend the school that is indicated on the I-20 that you use for your visa application.
 You should NOT apply for a visa until you are certain which school you would like to attend.

 2. Pay the SEVIS fee

 Most new students must pay the SEVIS fee before applying for an entry visa.
 People who are from Visa Exempt Countries are also generally required to pay the SEVIS I-901 fee.
 The fee is assessed by the U.S. Department of Homeland Security and is not administered by UMD.
 You must have your I-20 from UMD before paying the fee.
-Pay the SEVIS I-901 fee or get more information on the SEVIS I-901 fee.
+Watch the I-901 SEVIS fee payment tutorial, get more information on the I-901 fee, or pay the SEVIS I-901 fee.
 Returning students who have not been absent from the U.S. for more than 5 months generally do not need to pay the SEVIS fee again.

 Things to keep in mind:

 3. Locate the nearest U.S. embassy or consulate in your home country

 4. Schedule an appointment for your visa interview